ChCWatson/Portfolio/UC-Davis Extension Cyber Security Bootcamp/Homework Submissions/Unit 16: Penetration Testing/Unit 16: Submissions File.md

 - How can this information be helpful to an attacker:
 ```
-This information has many vulneribilities from a social engineering position.
+This information has many vulnerabilities from a social engineering position.
 An attacker could use
-this name to impersonate an executive member to gather more sensitive information from lower ranked employees.
+this name to impersonate an executive member to gather more sensitive information from lower-ranked employees.
 An attacker could use email to conduct this impersonation.
 ```